Skip to main content

 Now, to check a button's wait flag, you must pass both the flag and the reference: state.wait.isWaiting("button-download", ref: index).

-Note: If necessary, you can clear all references of that flag by doing dispatch(WaitAction.clear("button-download")).
+If necessary, you can clear all references of that flag with dispatch(WaitAction.clear("button-download")).

-How to use Freezed, BuiltValue, or other similar code generator packages?
+How can I use Freezed, BuiltValue, or other similar code generator packages with the WaitAction?

 If you want to further customize WaitAction to work with other packages, or to use the Wait object in different ways, you can do so by injecting your custom reducer into WaitAction.reducer during your app's initialization.
 Refer to the WaitAction documentation for more information.